-Note: You are viewing the Native version of this topic.
-To view this topic for Unity development, see Add-Ons - Downloadable Content and In-App Purchases (Unity).
+Note: You are viewing the Unity version of this topic.
+To view this topic for native development, see Add-Ons - Downloadable Content and In-App Purchases (Native).
 To view this topic for Unreal development, see Add-Ons - Downloadable Content and In-App Purchases (Unreal).

 Add-ons provides a way for you to easily create and manage in-app purchases (IAP) and downloadable content (DLC) for your apps and app groupings.
 Add-ons can be featured on app pages in the Oculus Store, while the Oculus dashboard provides an easy way to upload and associate store assets such as screenshots, video trailers and more with your extra app content.
 In addition, if there are additional asset files associated with your add-ons, they can be uploaded separately and ship independently.
 This is simpler than uploading extra asset files every time you upload a new build of your app.

 Note that this feature accesses user data and may require you to complete the Data Use Checkup form prior to submitting your app to the Oculus Store.
 For more information, see Complete a Data Use Checkup.

 Following is a summary of steps to provide an add-on for your app:

 You can always view the add-ons for your apps on the developer dashboard.